kasrababaei/swift-notes/SwiftUI.md

 The `State(initialValue:)` initializer makes it clear that the value 0 is just the _initial_ value of the state property.
 This is the value that will be used when the node for the counter view is first created in the render tree.
 Once the node is there, the initial value of the state property will be ignored.

+## StateObject

+The `@StateObject` property wrapper works much in the same way as @State: we specity an initial value (an object in this case), which will be used as the starting point when the node in the render tree is created.
+From then on, SwiftUI will kepp this object around across renders for the lifetime oft he node in the render tree.
+It  also observes the object for changes via the `ObservableObject` protocol.

 `Observable` framework in iOS 17 replaced the entire existing object-observarion model based on the `Combine` framework.
 The `Observable` macro does two things:

 1. adds conformance to the `Observable` marker protocol